RenanArdaCarlak/shake-weight-dumbbell-simulink/README.md

 - direction-dependent force switching based on the applied excitation;
 - contact/overlap prevention logic between the bar and side masses;
 - acceleration, velocity, and position integration for body motion;
-- optional VR-style visualization blocks, depending on local Simulink installation support.
+- optional VR-style visualization blocks, depending on local Simulink installation support;
-- MATLAB-based 2D animation as a GIF
+- MATLAB-based 2D animation as a GIF.

 ## Requirements